Mahdi-Moalla/isic-skin-cancer-classification/README.md

 Please download the original training files from [kaggle](https://www.kaggle.com/competitions/isic-2024-challenge/data).
 You need just the `train-metadata.csv` and `train-image.hdf5` files.
 You can also download them from this [google drive  link](https://drive.google.com/file/d/1insFKb58cCCabzPkLzSQZafSjZvN7Smd/view?usp=sharing).

-After putting them in the `utils/project_data_prepare` path, run the following commands:
+After putting them in the `utils/project_data_prepare` folder, run the following commands:

 ```shell
 # ensure you have the necessary python packages